BIOS3010/Module-2-sequences/exercises/Exercise2.md

 ## Exercise 2: Using Biopython

-In this exercise, you will use what you learned in the [introctory exercise](Exercise1.md) to analyse some real exercises.
+In this exercise, you will use what you learned in the [introductory exercise](Exercise1.md) to analyse some real exercises.
 In the last exercise you will make a small tool that automatically fetches sequences from .

 **1. Downloading some actual data (FASTA) and read it into a Seq object**